coderbeez/qwerty/README.md

 10. [GitHub](https://github.com/) A web-based hosting service for version control using Git, GitHub was used to host the version control system and website content.

+15. [Heroku](https://www.heroku.com/) A cloud platform as a service (PaaS) supporting several programming languages, Heroku was used here to host.

 11. [HTML5](https://www.w3.org/) A document mark-up language, HTML was the language used.

 12. [CSS3](https://www.w3.org/) A style sheet language, CSS was the style sheet used.